To Request Work

 Please fill in the Academic Technology Services (ATS) Work Request Form (log in required) for new custom work or enhancements to an existing website.

-The official method for requesting custom websites is through the Office of Information Technology's Interdepartmental Project Portfolio (IPP).
+If your project takes more than 2 weeks, WDS may ask you to use the official method for requesting custom websites through the Office of Information Technology's Interdepartmental Project Portfolio (IPP).
 The planning process takes place between January and February each year.
 For projects that are requested outside of that time frame, WDS cannot guarantee that we can accommodate your project into our project slate.
-Email us to discuss you website's needs.

 To Request a Free Website

 Department, program, or center websites should be built in the Drupal Template System.

 ODUS recognized student group, department blog, department event, campus initiative websites should be built in WordPress.

 Faculty, staff, researcher, and lab websites should be built in OpenScholar

 Not sure which option is right for you?
 Email us.